 When he was satisfied, Breivik placed two calls to emergency services, stating that his operation was complete and that he wished to surrender.
 By the time security forces, delayed by a grotesque comedy of errors, managed to get to the island, scores of teenagers lay dead or dying.
 As reported by Swedish independent journalist Ole Dammegård, continued gunshots could be heard by witnesses on the mainland for at least five minutes after Breivik’s surrender.
 After the executioner was in custody, while at least one victim bled to death on the island, ambulances were prevented by officials from crossing to the island for security reasons.
 The final death count from Utoya was sixty-nine, with more than a hundred injured and maimed.
 The hopeless failure of the security services to bring any aid to the teenagers is made even harder to understand by the fact that, according to Dammegård, Delta force units had conducted a drill of a mass-shooting on one of the many islands on Tyrifjorden lake only hours beforehand.

 In Oslo, eight people died and many more were horribly injured.
-By the same amazing coincidence that so often echoes around the cities of Europe and America, the bombing occurred exactly twenty-two minutes after the conclusion of a drill foreshadowing the same event.
+By the same amazing coincidence that so often echoes around the cities of Europe and America, the bombing occurred shortly after the conclusion of a drill foreshadowing the same event.
 In parallel with other mass casualty events, and as the photographic evidence shows, crisis actors with simulated injuries were made available for the cameras.

 The Hunger Games opened in cinemas on 21st March 2012.